 Cook those leeks in 2 tablespoons of your preferred fat.
-I went with an excellent extra virgin olive oil which comes in tins, so I don’t have to worry about it going rancid on the kitchen counter.
-You could use coconut oil if you’re into that but, to be honest, it may affect the flavor.
+I went with an excellent extra virgin olive oil.
+You could use coconut oil if you’re into that but it may affect the flavor.
 I’d suggest something more neutral if, for some reason, you don’t like olive oil.

 Add the lettuce one handful at a time, stirring between each until the previous handful has softened.
-This recipe uses a lot of lettuce, which is precisely what I wanted!
+This recipe uses a lot of lettuce, which is what I wanted.
 Altogether, I used 16 ounces of it to make three large bowls of soup.
 That’s a lot of lettuce!

 If you want to make more or less, adjust the amount of the other ingredients.
-You can do the math.
-I have faith in you.
+(Use the serving size adjuster in the recipe card.)

 When you’ve got all of the lettuce added, bring it back to a boil then turn down the heat.
 Simmer for another 5 minutes until everything is nice and soft.
 Then, remove it from the heat and give the whole thing a couple of minutes to stop steaming.

 Once it’s cooled a bit, taste and adjust the seasonings.
-I found the flavor was perfect thanks to the chicken stock, so I didn’t need to add any salt, just a very tiny pinch of ground pepper.
+I found the flavor was perfect thanks to the salted chicken stock, so I just added a tiny pinch of ground pepper.